February 28, 2018

 Architecture Promotes Clarity

-Architects maintain the systemic view of understanding to effectively guide design teams and keep them on task.
-They are the most senior advocate of design and planning.
+Architects maintain the systemic view to effectively guide design teams and keep them on task and are the most senior advocate of design and planning.

-While hiring a design architect is not required on every project, organizations must do a better job at determining when to employ them.
-When senior UX designers assume an architecture role—which will happen more often that not— it’s important for them to acknowledge their assumption of this extended responsibility.
-In this way, when the team is faced with a future environment that warrants an exclusive architecture resource, the team and owner will be familiar with the value of the role.
+While hiring a design architect is not required for every project, organizations must do a better job of determining when to employ them.
+When senior UX designers assume an architecture role—which will happen more often than not— it’s important to communicate the extended responsibility to the owner and team.
+When the team is faced with a future scope that warrants an exclusive architecture resource, the team and owner will be familiar with the value of the role.

 What is a Design Architect?

-Overall, the design architect is not the champion for the users; they are the champion of the business (owner) and the user.
-Striking a sustainable and equitable balance between the two is the strategic responsibility of the design architect.
+Overall, “the design architect is not the champion for the users; they are the champion of the business (owner) and the user.
+Striking a sustainable (via process and governance) and equitable balance between the two is the strategic responsibility of the design architect.”

-A design architect is a seasoned facilitator of experience strategy, design and management of complex application user interface environments.
+A design architect is a seasoned facilitator of user experience planning, UX design, and is the operational lead in the creation of application user interfaces.

-The cost of poor architecture is real: Teams lose valuable time iterating over ambiguity, design and engineering contributors become over extended, and features and entire products meet their untimely demise due to major gaps in systemic thinking.
+The cost of poor architecture is real: 1) Teams lose valuable time iterating over ambiguity, 2) design and engineering contributors become overextended, and 3) products meet their untimely demise due to major gaps in systemic thinking.

-However, when architectural discipline is incorporated into the process of designing application user interfaces, organizations will improve time-to-market cycles, bring greater focus to team contributors, and see their systems of human digital experience deliver sustainable user and business value.
+Consider adding a design architect role to your next project.
+When architectural discipline is incorporated into the process of designing application user interfaces, organizations will improve time-to-market cycles, bring greater focus to team contributors, and see their systems of human digital experience deliver sustainable value for users and your business.